PurpleVen/TextFeed/README.md

-# Posts Feed With Search
+# Text Feed With Search

 A full-stack web application for creating posts, adding comments, and searching through posts and comments.
 This project includes authentication via Firebase, a RESTful API for posts and comments, and MongoDB for data storage.